AAP News & Journals Frequently Asked Questions

 - How do I see article usage and citation metrics?

 NeoReviews has a regular Video Corner column and a curated list of neonatal videos from its own archive as well as other resources.
+Pediatrics has Video Abstracts for select articles where authors summarize the key points of a study.
 Other AAP journals have occasional video content that you can find via search.

 - Do you have teaching slides?